Treblle/dotnet-api-boilerplate/README.md

 ### Database

-The template was built for use with Microsoft SQL Server database, but it can easily be modified for any other database provider.
+The template was built for use with the Microsoft SQL Server database, but it can easily be modified for any other database provider.
 Make sure to edit the connection string in ```appsettings.json```.

 ### JWT Bearer Token